 Our Cyber security protocols enable the effective implementation of protective digital privacy measures to prevent any unauthorized access to our computers, mobile devices, databases and to our website.

-We take the security of the data we control and process very seriously and have the following measures in place to ensure that the data we are entrusted with is kept safe.
+We take the security of the data we control and process very seriously and we have the following measures in place to ensure that the data we are entrusted with is kept safe and secure.

-Chambers’ does not maintain any hardware or servers on Chambers’ premises that stores Chambers’ data or client data.
+We do not maintain any hardware or servers on Chambers’ premises (or remotely) to store any Chambers’ data or client data.

 Our principal IT provider, Advanced Legal, have ISO 27001 accreditation and only supply National Cyber Security Centre compliant services.

-Access to email is also within that secure hosted environment All Chambers’ email (i.e. mail to/from @tenoldsquare.com) is protected by Mimecast, the leading email security firm with multiple (global) security accreditations including ISO 27001.
+Access to email is also within the Azure environment.
+All Chambers’ email (i.e. mail to/from @tenoldsquare.com) is protected by Mimecast, the leading email security firm with multiple (global) security accreditations including ISO 27001.

-We use Dropbox “case collaboration” software within Hosted MLC to store and access client data that’s sent to us by our professional clients.
+We currently use Dropbox “case collaboration” to store and access any client data that’s provided to us by our professional clients.
 All Chambers’ Dropbox data is stored on servers held at Dropbox’s EU Data Centre.

-Our barristers can only access the data held on the specific MLC casefiles assigned to them by the Clerks.
+Barristers can only access data held on the client-specific casefiles assigned to them by the Clerks using multi-factor authentication.
 The Clerks have exclusive access and control over general Chambers’ data.
 The Senior Clerk, Keith Plowman, is our Data Protection Manager.

 The Clerks’ devices in Chambers (and remotely) are protected by the managed (Endpoint) anti-virus/anti-malware service provided by Sophos.

-Every member of Chambers is offered annual GDPR-training and certification as well as annual Cyber Security training.
-An online register of all GDPR-certified barristers is available here.
+Every member of Chambers is offered annual UK GDPR-training and certification as well as annual Cyber Security training.
+An online register of all UK GDPR-certified barristers is available here.

-All our staff are Cyber Security and GDPR-trained and certified annually.
+All our staff are Cyber Security and UK GDPR-trained and tested and certified annually.

-We use the Bar Council-approved Briefed training programs and the entire workforce has access to Briefed’s advisors and online GDPR toolkit in the event of data breaches and security threats.
+We use the Bar Council-approved Briefed training programs and the entire workforce has access to Briefed’s advisors and online UK GDPR toolkit in the event of data breaches and security threats.